I think therefore I am

 “All kinds of thoughts arise.
 They become the general gossip of your mind.
 Just let it go.
 Good and bad, happy and sad, all thoughts vanish into emptiness like the imprint of a bird in the sky.”
 Chogyam Trungpa

 Enjoy any opportunity to experience the “space” between thoughts which is unconditioned awareness, your essential nature.
 Ask yourself, who is aware of passing thoughts, feelings and sensations?
 "I am aware.
 I am awareness.
-I am the one who is aware."
+I am the one who is simply aware."

 Guidance for Sky Gazing Meditation

 With eyes closed take a few moments to settle into mindful awareness of your physical presence and the gentle flow of your breath wherever you most easily experience it.
-If you find the experience of breath too subtle, rest a hand on your belly area and you'll notice its gentle rise and fall with each breath.
+If you find the experience of your breath too subtle, rest a hand on your belly area and you'll notice its gentle rise and fall with each breath.
 At some point expand your awareness to become receptive to sounds as they appear and disappear.
 Simply listen rather than labeling sounds as passing cars, birds, etc. or categorizing them according to preferences.
 Simply listen and be receptive.
 For just a few moments, engage in what nondual teacher Jean Klein described as "multidimensional welcoming with no center."

 Now open your eyes and softly rest your gaze on the sky.
 If you can, fill your visual field only with your experience of the sky to enjoy panoramic vision.
-Continue to rest your awareness on the flow of your breath as you enjoy the vastness of the sky, with a soft gaze.
+Continue to rest your awareness on the flow of your breath as you visually enjoy the vastness of the sky, with a soft gaze.

 When thoughts and feelings arise, just let them pass like clouds in the sky.
 Let them arise and dissolve like the flow of your breath.
 Notice the space between thoughts.
 If your vision seems a bit cloudy at any point feel free to close your eyes momentarily and then open them again for a refreshed view.
 Continue to enjoy this experience of spacious awareness for as long as you wish.

 Experimenting with sky gazing supports feeling the spaciousness of awareness.
-Especially when you feel your mind is getting "cluttered," even glancing out a window and gazing at the spacious sky for a few moments while being aware of breathing can really “free up some space” mentally and remind you of your essential nature, unconditioned awareness.
+Especially when you feel your mind is getting "cluttered," even glancing out a window and gazing at the spacious sky for a few moments while being aware of breathing can really “free up some space” mentally and remind you of your essential nature, spacious unconditioned awareness.

 Be Here Now

 The suggestion to be present in this moment can easily be dismissed in favor of the latest self-improvement tip.
-But Rumi's guidance to "live in the now you came from" goes against the grain of decades of conditioning.
+But Sufi poet Rumi's guidance to "live in the now you came from" goes against the grain of decades of conditioning.
 Integrating this simple shift in awareness into your daily life supports an abidance in your essential nature and deepens your enjoyment of life.